Make Your Own Mason Jar Soy Candles {Tutorial}

 When they were completely cooled, I noticed that they weren’t perfectly centered, and I was disappointed that I had forgotten to re-center them.

-So, learn from my mistakes, and maybe your first try learning to make homemade soy candles will turn out perfect!
+So, learn from my mistakes, and hopefully your first try learning to make homemade soy candles will turn out perfectly!

 Regardless, I have had so much fun making candles, and I plan to continue making them.
-They make wonderful gifts!
+I love having them around the house, plus they make wonderful gifts!

 I hope you’ve enjoyed learning how to make homemade soy candles!